eblume/giftmatch/README.md

 # Redditgifts Matchmaking Problem #

 Solution by Erich Blume <blume.erich@gmail.com>
-Hereby licensed without restriction to the redditgifts team, part of the reddit.com social empire.
+This source is hereby licensed to the public domain.

 ## Problem Statement ##